Codecademy/docs/content/go/concepts/functions/functions.md

 	"fmt"
 )

-// we can omit the paranthesis if there is only one parameter func Hello(name string) string {
+// Parentheses can be omitted if there is only one parameter func Hello(name string) string {
 	return "This is being returned with no parentheses. " + name }